 Then we drove on to Kairouan, making a pit stop at el Djem, where the third largest Roman colosseum in the world is.
 The colosseum, though not as big as the one in Rome, is much better preserved.
 My favorite part was that you could walk beneath the arena, where the animals and prisoners and gladiators waited to come up “on stage.”
 You could hang out in one of their pens and see what it must have been like in those hot, cramped, dark quarters.
 Then imagine being prodded out of your cell and brought down the long corridor beneath the floor and led up the steps, emerging into the arena, where death surely awaits you.
 We were there at closing time, and the guard walked through the arena clapping his hands to get the attention of us stragglers to tell us to leave, and the sound of his clapping echoing through the bleachers was impressive.
 Imagine tens of thousands of clapping hands and jeering voices.
 It was truly terrifying.

-We saw the Great Mosque, the most important and oldest mosque in northern Africa.
+What Kairouan is most known for is its Great Mosque, the most important and oldest mosque in northern Africa.
 As non-Muslims, we could not enter any of the rooms, but some had the doors open so we could look inside.
-The architecture was very grand.
+The architecture was very grand with large pillars and arches.